|

 10 - 20 mg would be used.
 Instead all that is needed to help function

 in the brain is a very small (but consistent) dose.
+The purpose

 of using these drugs is an effort to get a child's brain to work